 There is a lounge with sofa-bed, flat-screen TV and DVD player, a dining area and a kitchen with microwave, fridge and dishwasher.

-The apartment also features self-controlled gas central heating, an iPod speaker system, ironing board and hairdryer.
+The apartment also features self-controlled gas central heating, ironing board and hairdryer.

 The apartment is within 10 minutes walk to city centre attractions that include the nearby Aberdeen Art Gallery, Provost Skene's House and Marischal College.
 His Majesty's Theatre is also less than half a mile away, showcasing great shows, music events and exhibitions.
 According to independent reviews, this area is our guests' favourite part of Aberdeen, thanks to its central location and easy access to local attractions and amenities.

 Most guests want a central location, free parking, Wi-Fi access and a comfortable living environment - Scardroy Aberdeen has just that!

 Aberdeen is a key port city in the North-East of Scotland, known as the 'Granite City' for its attractive and enduring granite buildings.
 The city is a vibrant base for the offshore oil industry, and is home to an international population.
 Aberdeen features several landmarks that attract tourists from around the world, some of which include:

 This unmissable large granite building in the heart of Aberdeen city centre is a beautiful and towering blend of the past and future.
 Now used as the headquarters for Aberdeen City Council, the building has been used as a university and began construction in 1835.
 It is the second largest granite building in the world.

 His Majesty's Theatre is the largest theatre in north-east Scotland, seating more than 1400 and showing a wide variety of shows, concerts and exhibitions.
 Overlooking the impressive Union Terrace Gardens and just a short walk from the city centre, there's bound to be something of interest for all.